 Our first job is working at beach entrance kiosks at Pope and Baldwin Beaches on Lake Tahoe.
-For our work we get a free full hookup campsite and each of us make $13 per hour.
+For our work, we get a free full hookup campsite and each of us makes $13 per hour.
 We’re staying at Fallen Leaf Campground near a lake by the same name.
 The campsite assigned to us is one of the nicest we’ve been at since we hit the road.
-The 50 amp full hookup campsite is huge, has a paved pad, picnic table, fire pit, and bear box.
+The 50 amp full hookup campsite is huge and has a paved pad, picnic table, fire pit, and bear box.
 We are looking forward to seeing the bears in the area.

 We’ve been scheduled to work 32 hours per week giving us plenty of time to explore the area.
-Although Lisa has picked up a couple extra shifts here and there.
+Although Lisa has picked up a couple of extra shifts here and there.
 Our work location is the kiosk where guests come in to go to the beach.
-We take payments for beach access, check and sell season passes.
-The work itself is fairly easy but fast paced making the days go by quickly.
+We take payments for beach access and check and sell season passes.
+The work itself is fairly easy but fast-paced making the days go by quickly.